 - “The app doesn’t have many features…”

 We took these reviews to heart and listened to understand.
-That meant wiping away all preconceived notions about what we thought a mobile app should look like (kind of like what I thought Disneyland should look like), weighted and prioritized the customer’s “what-ifs,” desires, and dreams, and came up with a customer-validated app.
+We wiped away all preconceived notions about what we thought a mobile app should look like (kind of like what I thought Disneyland should look like), weighted and prioritized the customer’s “what-ifs,” desires, and dreams, and came up with a customer-validated app.
 We then took that app and had customers test and retest the features.

 On April 10 we launched what we called the 5-star app.
 Is it really 5 stars?
 Not quite, but it will be.
 How do I know?
 Because now we are listening to understand.
 Within the app there is a Roadmap feature – a place where our customers can provide input at any time.
 We show what features have been completed, which are in development, and what is on deck.
 We encourage input and monitor this feedback daily.
 When our clients ask to ride the carousel, regardless of our plans for the Haunted Mansion, we will make sure they get the carousel.